woodard/dwarf-locations/016-overlay-composite-location-descriptions.md

 The lack of sensitivity to the type of the locations passed as a parameter is what makes `DW_OP_overlay` composites composable in a way that `DW_OP_piece` composites are not.

+[BARIS]: IMHO, this example is unfair to DW_OP_piece.
+The caller should be expected to pass an argument of right size (i.e. a storage that is big enough) to the DWARF function.
+E.g. the caller can have another DW_OP_piece to define the remaining bits so that the offset inside the function would always work.
+It may even be a feature that the example did not work: Perhaps there was a producer bug and the offset error reveals it, instead of reading arbitrary values.
+So, in my opinion, all these 3 examples of "overlay vs. piece" can be removed and instead we can mention the storage size implications of both cases.
+There can be cases where one is advntageous over the other.
+It is up to the producer to use which operator works better for their case.

 ## Proposal